PureRank: A parameter-free recursive importance measure for network nodes: Interpretation: the random-surfer model of PureRank

 where

 \end{enumerate} \end{lem}

 \begin{proof} See Appendix~\ref{proof:lem_random_surfer-01}. \end{proof}

-Using Lemma~\ref{lem:random_surfer-01}, we present the following theorem, which defines the Markov chain on the extended node set $\hat{V}$ and provides the basis for interpreting it as the random surfer model for PureRank. \begin{thm} \begin{enumerate} \item Let $\{\hat{X}_n;n\in\bbZ_+\}$ denote a Markov chain on the state space $\hat{V}$ starting with the initial distribution $\vc{\varpi}$ and evolving with the Markov transition matrix $\vc{M}$.
+Using Lemma~\ref{lem:random_surfer-01}, we state the following theorem, which specifies the Markov chain on the extended node set $\widehat{V}$ and provides the foundation for interpreting the chain as the random-surfer model of PureRank. \begin{thm} Let $\{\widehat{X}_n:n\in\bbZ_+\}$ be a Markov chain on the state space $\widehat{V}$ with initial distribution $\vc{\varpi}$ and Markov transition matrix $\vc{M}$.
+The following statements hold: \begin{enumerate} \item Let $\one(A)$ denote the indicator of an event $A$; that is, $\one(A)=1$ if $A$ occurs and $\one(A)=0$ otherwise.
 We then have